Turing Scheme Wildlife Management Program

-Welcome to Kaya’s Wildlife Management Abroad program – as part of the UK government’s Turing Scheme.
+Welcome to Kaya’s Wildlife Management Abroad Programme – as part of the UK government’s Turing Scheme.

-This project is established for the purpose of offering training for Vocational and Further Education students in the field of Wildlife management.
-This program is based on the Turing Ecology Program run successfully in 2022, adapted with a more specific focus on wildlife management to enable more participant spaces, due to high interest in this area.
+The programme will offer a 2 week (16-days including travel) training schedule within a choice of these two projects focusing on different aspects of Wildlife Management.
+This program is based on the Turing Ecology Program run successfully in 2022 & 2023, adapted with a more specific focus on wildlife management to enable more participant spaces, due to high interest in this area.

 Students aged 16+ studying on further education courses will be eligible.

-The programme will offer a 15-day training schedule within a choice of these three projects focusing on different aspects of Wildlife management..
+The programme will offer a 14-day training schedule (16 days including travel) within a choice of these three projects focusing on different aspects of Wildlife management..
 Training will be delivered by professionals within these fields and utilise existing training programs that have been developed specifically for the purposes of training individuals interested in these areas.

 Participants on this project will have the opportunity to further their classroom-based animal sciences education by living within a unique new environment as they learn about the theory and engage in practices within each of these niche areas.

-This 2-week wildlife rescue program will take place over the Easter break with a group 15 students.
+This 2-week (17 days including travel) wildlife rescue program will take place in April 2024 with a group 15 students.

 Ecuadorian veterinarians, biologists, and zoologists provide instruction on animal nutrition, behaviour and monitoring techniques.